AMendoza180890/WebpageTecMissionary/README.md

 ## 👀 Stuck?

-If you have any questions or need help with AstroPie, feel free to reach out to me at info@wpinfusion.com, or open an issue on the [AstroPie GitHub repository](https://github.com/wpinfusion/AstroPie)
+If you have any questions or need help with Missionary Tech Support, feel free to reach out to me at info@wpinfusion.com, or open an issue on the [Missionary Tech Support GitHub repository](https://github.com/wpinfusion/Missionary Tech Support)